sugoiJS/server/README.md

     }

 ### Set service
- Service can be any class you want with no special deorators.
+ Any class can be used as a service without special decorators.

 ### Set module
-  for setting module you should use the @SugModule annotation
+  for setting module you should use the @ServerModule decorator

-    import {SugModule} from "@sugoi/server"
+    import {ServerModule} from "@sugoi/server"

-    @SugModule({
+    @ServerModule({
         controllers:[CoreController],
         services: [CoreService],
         modules:[LoginModule,DashboardModule]